tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 This section documents the different functions of the editor, and how to trigger the function.

 The images are the toolbar icon for the function.
+Not all functions install themselves in the toolbar.

 ### Bringing upp the toolbar